newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard_json.html.markdown

 - `guid` - The unique entity identifier of the dashboard in New Relic.
 - `permalink` - The URL for viewing the dashboard.
+- `updated_at` - The date and time when the dashboard was last updated.